flipperdevices/flipperzero-firmware/applications/external/calendar/README.md

 - To launch app on Flipper, run `./fbt launch APPSRC=applications_user\flipperzero-calendar`
 - To build app without uploading it to Flipper, use `./fbt build APPSRC=applications_user\flipperzero-calendar`

-# Versioning

-This project use [CalVer](https://calver.org)  for versioning.
-For the versions available, see the [releases](https://github.com/Adiras/flipperzero-calendar/releases) on this repository.